PyData Seattle 2025

 Aziza Mirsaidova

-Aziza is an Applied Scientist at Oracle (OCI AI) with more than 4 years of work experience with AI/ML/NLP technologies.
-Previously she worked in LLM evaluation and content moderation in AI safety at Microsoft’s Responsible & OpenAI research team.
+Aziza is an Applied Scientist at Oracle (AI Science) in Generative AI Evaluations specifically working with multi-modal, text and code generation.
+Previously she worked in Content Moderation, AI safety at Microsoft’s Responsible & OpenAI research team.
 She is a graduate of a master of science in Artificial Intelligence from Northwestern University.
-Throughout her time at Northwestern, she worked as a ML Research Associate at Technological for Inclusive Learning and Teaching Lab (tiilt) in building multimodal conversation analysis applications called Blinc.
-She was a Data Science for Social Good Fellow at University of Washington’s eScience Institute during the summer of 2022.
-Aziza is interested in developing tools and methods that embed human-like reasoning capabilities into AI systems (particularly generative AI) and applying these technologies to socially-driven tasks that enhance human well-being.
-Once she is done coding, she is either training for her next marathon race or hiking somewhere around PNW.
+Aziza is interested in developing tools and methods that embed human-like reasoning capabilities into AI systems and applying these technologies to socially-driven tasks.
+Aziza is based in Seattle and after work, she gets busy training for her next marathon or hiking somewhere around PNW.

 Session